 What accreditation does UMGC’s RN-to-BSN program have, and why is that important?

-The RN-to-BSN program at UMGC is accredited by the Commission on Collegiate Nursing Education (CCNE).
+The RN to BSN program at UMGC is accredited by the Commission on Collegiate Nursing Education (CCNE).
 Accreditation is important because it’s an indication of program quality.
 Many employers, including the federal government, require that nurses graduate from an accredited program.
-Most higher education institutions require that nurses applying to their programs earn their prior degrees and initial nursing education from an accredited program.
+Most higher education institutions require that nurses applying to their graduate degree programs earn their prior degrees and initial nursing education from an accredited institution.

 UMGC is accredited by the Middle States Commission on Higher Education (MSCHE) and is a constituent institution of the University System of Maryland.